 Frequently played with on The Drew Carey Show, where Lewis and Oswald eventually lost any chance of convincing Drew to go along with their plans ("Okay, we'll call that plan, 'The Idiot Plan,'" "If by any chance my plan fails, don't do your plan").

 iCarly: Not relied on as much as othershows in its genre.
 One however, was Sam and Freddie rescheduling Carly's interview with a private school headmistress to her apartment, setting up a mini-golf course inside Spencer's apartment, inviting 2 dozen kids over, and getting the kids to think she had a prize hidden on her, done to sabotage Carly's chances of being admitted to the school so Carly wouldn't leave them.

-The episode iHave My Principals.
-After having Principal Franklin guest in iCarly which resulted him to be fired, two of the meanest teachers take his place.
+The episode "iHave My Principals".
+After having Principal Franklin guest on iCarly which resulted in him being fired, two of the meanest teachers take his place.
 After the new co-principals create a reign of terror at the school, the iCarly gang connives with all the students.
 They hatch a plan to have an all-out schoolwide rebellion in order to prove to the school superintendent that their previous principal is much better than the new ones.